 - lawfully ask others to help you in the arrest.2

-2. Can I make a citizen’s arrest in California?
+2. How do I make a citizen’s arrest in California?

-California courts have recommended that you follow certain procedures when making these arrests, such as:
+California courts have recommended you follow certain procedures when making citizen’s arrests, such as:

-- inform the suspect that you intend to arrest them;
+- inform the suspect you intend to arrest them;

 - if possible, indicate your authority to make the arrest; and,

-- if applicable, inform the suspect that you called the police.3
+- if applicable, inform the suspect you called the police.3

 You should try to make an arrest as soon as possible.
-If there is a delay in an arrest, you will lose the authority to arrest another person.4
+If there is a delay in an arrest, you may lose the authority to arrest.4

 3.1.
 Avoid the use of force

-Try to avoid using force when making an arrest, or minimize the amount of force that is used.
-If you use an unwarranted amount of force in making an arrest, or an excessive amount of force, you may expose yourself to civil or criminal liability.
+Try to avoid or minimize using force when making an arrest.
+If you use an unwarranted or excessive amount of force, you expose yourself to civil or criminal liability.

 Legally, you can use reasonable force to arrest a perpetrator.
-Whether or not the amount of force used is “reasonable” is a determination based upon all of the facts in a given case.
+What is “reasonable” depends on the facts of your case.

 3.2.
 Consider everyone’s safety